CtrlK

 Conciseness

 Extremely verbose with extensive explanation of concepts Claude already knows.
-Sections like 'Overview', 'How It Works', and 'When to Use This Skill' explain what log analysis is rather than providing actionable instructions.
-The content could be reduced by 70%+ while preserving all useful information.
+Sections like 'Overview', 'How It Works', 'When to Use This Skill', and 'Integration' are padded with unnecessary context that doesn't add actionable value.
+The skill explains what log analysis is rather than instructing how to do it.

 1 / 3